rendaw/pyxyzygy/docs/timeline_section.md

 * **5** / Frames

    The rounded square indicates a frame.
 Click on a frame to select/deselect it.
-The currently selected frame affects operations in the toolbar, but things like painting always affect the currently shown frame (not the selected frame).
+Drag a frame to move it.
+Buttons in the toolbar affect the currently selected frame (or the shown frame if none are selected).
+Tools (paiting, layer moving) always affect the currently shown frame (not the selected frame).

 * **6** / Add frame

    This creates a new empty frame at the current time.
-If there's already a frame at the current time, this creates a frame at the current time and pushes the current frame back.
+If there's already a frame at the current time, this creates a frame 1 time unit later and pushes back any frames that were already there.

 * **7** / Duplicate frame